-- BA/BS from an accredited institution with course work relevant to computer science with a cumulative undergraduate grade point average of at least 3.0 (on a 4.0 scale) - Two professional recommendations
+- a BA/BS from an accredited institution with a cumulative undergraduate grade point average of at least 3.0 (on a 4.0 scale); - two positive recommendations from people qualified to judge the applicant's ability for graduate studies.

-In addition, the applicant must have good problem solving skills using high level programming languages and a good knowledge of fundamental computer science concepts including data structures, algorithms, and systems architecture and operating systems.
+In addition, the applicant must have good problem solving skills using high level programming languages and a good knowledge of fundamental computer science concepts including data structures, algorithms, systems architecture, and operating systems.